MicrosoftDocs/dynamics-365-fraud-protection/content/observation-event-report.md

 ---
 author: zhangleoMS
-description: This article explains how to utilize the observation event report in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/24/2024 ms.topic: conceptual
+description: This article explains how to use the observation event report in Microsoft Dynamics 365 Fraud Protection. ms.author: josaw ms.date: 07/24/2024 ms.topic: conceptual